aldumas/kb/zettelkasten/java-unicode-escapes-before-compilation.md

 tags: java unicode escapes
 ---

-TODO fill this out about how unicode escapes are processed before compilation, and give examples of gotchas.
+#todo fill this out about how unicode escapes are processed before compilation, and give examples of gotchas.
 Link to java-comments and java-unicode-escapes (once created)

 ---
 # References